All Tests, General Health, Annual Wellness, Heart Health, Women's Health, Men’s Health, Health & Wellness, Diabetes & General Health

 • Total Cholesterol

-A measure of the total sum of cholesterol (LDL, HDL, and VLDL) in the body.
+A measure of the total sum of cholesterol (LDL, HDL, and VLDL) circulating in the body.

-Measures the amount of LDL in the blood, known as the “bad” cholesterol because LDL particles can build up in the walls of your arteries, which increases the risk of heart attack and stroke.
+Measures the amount of LDL cholesterol in the blood.
+LDL cholesterol is known as the “bad” cholesterol because LDL particles can build up in the walls of your arteries, which increases the risk of heart attack and stroke.

-Measures the amount of VLDL in blood, the cholesterol from particles that carry triglycerides in the body that are then converted to LDL.
+Measures the amount of VLDL cholesterol in blood, the cholesterol carried in particles that also carry triglycerides throughout the body and are then converted to LDL.
 Elevated VLDL levels can increase your risk of heart disease.

-Measures the amount of HDL in the blood, known as "good" cholesterol because it comes from particles that remove "bad "cholesterol from the body, which reduces the risk of heart disease and stroke.
+Measures the amount of HDL cholesterol in the blood.
+HDL is known as "good" cholesterol because it comes from particles that remove "bad "cholesterol from the body, which reduces the risk of heart disease and stroke.

 • Triglycerides

-Measures the number of triglycerides in the blood, a type of fat that circulates in your blood and comes from adipose, the primary fat stored from food used to supply your energy.
+Measures the amount of triglycerides, a type of fat that circulates in your blood and comes from adipose, the primary fat stored from food used to provide your energy.
 High triglyceride levels can increase the risk of heart disease.

 • About This Test